Michigan 4-H FAQ’s

 What is the 4-H mission?

-To create nonformal, educational opportunities to help youth thrive in a complex and changing world.
+Our mission is to create non-formal, experiential, educational opportunities designed to connect in-school learning with out-of-school time activities that help youth thrive in a complex and changing world.

 What is our programming philosophy?